robertbraeutigam/scan/README.md

 * Type Definition

-Note that even if the semantic is defined to have a given type, everything is defined in this definition redundantly.
+Note that even if the semantic is defined to have a given type, everything is defined in this definition anyway.
 This is to allow devices to work with semantics that are not yet known and/or ignore them completely if they are not needed.

-All definitions must correspond to the definitions given in this document.
-Any errors however will be caught by the wiring, when data elements are wired to commands.
+All definitions must correspond to the definitions given in this document however.
+Any errors will be caught by the wiring, when data elements are wired to commands.

 A Type Definition consists of:
 * Type Code (variable length number)